Christopher Villiers, 1st Earl of Anglesey: Life

 The appointment of Villiers as Master of the Robes died with the old king, with Charles I retaining Lord Compton, who had served him in that capacity as Prince of Wales.
 According to one historian of the period, Villiers "summed up all that was unsavoury and corrupt with the court of James I".

 His brother, Buckingham, died on 23 August 1628.
 Despite this, in December 1628 Villiers gained the position of Keeper of Hampton Court Palace, and in March 1629 he became also Keeper of Bushey Park.
 He was believed to have bought the reversion of the office of Chancellor of the Exchequer from Edward Barrett, 1st Lord Barrett of Newburgh, but he died at Windsor on 3 April 1630.
 On 12 April he was entombed there in St George's Chapel.

 At the time of his death, Villiers was living at Ashley Park, Walton-on-Thames.
 His widow, Elizabeth, Countess of Anglesey, married secondly Benjamin Weston, Esquire, and they continued to live there.
 Villiers's titles and estates passed first to his only son, Charles, who died childless on 4 February 1661.
 Charles had married the widow of his cousin William Villiers, 2nd Viscount Grandison.
-When she died, many estates passed to Villier's daughter, Anne, widow of Thomas Savile, 1st Earl of Sussex (1590–1659).
+When she died, many estates passed to Villiers daughter, Anne, widow of Thomas Savile, 1st Earl of Sussex (1590–1659).